-A normal dog body temperature sits between 38.3°C and 39.2°C. At 40°C you are entering danger territory.
-At 41°C organs start shutting down.
+Normal dog body temperature ranges from 38.3°C to 39.2°C. At 40°C, you are entering the danger zone.
+At 41°C, organs begin to shut down.
 Brain damage, kidney failure, and blood clotting disorders can follow within minutes.
-The British Veterinary Association has been warning about this for years and says heat-related emergencies are among the most common summer calls they receive from UK practices.

 Signs of heatstroke you need to recognise